Ggs91/EventBright/README.md

 #### 1.4 Payment system ([Stripe](https://stripe.com/docs/development))

 Event can either be free or paying.
-To checkout for paying events type in testing card infos in the checkout form:
+To checkout for paying events, enter testing card infos in the checkout form:

 - Card n° `4242 4242 4242 4242`
 - Expiry date: any date in the future e.g. `12/25`